Community responses to COVID-19 in Greater Manchester

 - The upcoming challenges and opportunities for addressing inequalities that have been amplified during the pandemic such as those associated with physical and mental health, vaccination and prevention policies, education and employment impacts, and the lifting of restrictions;

-It will be followed by a Q&A session in which personal reflections and cross-cutting connections from the audience on this topic are particularly encouraged.
+The panel discussion was followed by a Q&A in which personal reflections and cross-cutting connections from the audience on this topic were particularly encouraged.